• Skip to primary navigation

 3. Once the pastry has chilled, cut it in half and roll it out into two large circles big enough to fill your pie plate.
 Place the bottom crust in the pie plate, and pour the filling inside.
 Cover the filling with the top pie crust.

 4. Trim, fold under and flute the edges of the pie crust.
 Cut slits into the top of the pie.
-Brush the top crust with milk and sprinkle with the 2 tablespoon of sugar.
+Brush the top crust with milk and sprinkle with the 2 Tbsp of sugar.

 5. Bake at 350 degrees F for 1 hour or until the crust is golden.